 Prior to the Business Combination, the Company periodically granted Class C Units to employees, officers, and directors which vest over a period of up to five years, as determined by the Board of Managers.
 Each issuance of Class C Units entitles its holder to share in the appreciation in the fair market value ("FMV") of the Company from the date of issuance, subject to any preferences or priorities payable to the Preferred Units.
 The Board shall establish a "Hurdle Value", which shall not be less than the FMV on the date of such issuance of such Class C Unit and such units shall share only in appreciation of the FMV in excess of the Hurdle Value.
 Any distributions made with respect to Class C Units that have not yet become vested are held in a separate account for the benefit of the holder of the unvested units until such time as the units vest.
 The Class C Units are subject to a put feature that allow holders to redeem vested Class C Units.
-The put feature requires the holder to hold the units for at least six months from the date the Class C Units vest to the earliest date the put feature can be exercised.
+The put feature can be exercised.
 Accordingly, since the holder is exposed to the economic risks and rewards of unit ownership, the Class C Units are treated as equity classified awards.
-However, because redemption of the Class C Units is outside of the control of the Company: (i) the Class C Units are classified outside of permanent members' deficit, and (ii) the carrying value of Class C Units is adjusted to redemption value at each reporting period through a charge to members' deficit (until such time as the Class C

-Units are redeemed or forfeited).
-As further described in Note 15, Equity, the Class C Units were converted into Common Stock upon consummation of the Business Combination.
+However, because redemption of the Class C Units is outside of the control of the Company: (i) the Class C Units are classified outside of permanent members' deficit, and (ii) the carrying value of Class C Units is adjusted to redemption value at each reporting period through a charge to members' deficit (until such time as the Class C Units is other of orfeited).
+As further described in Note 17, Equity, the Class C Units were converted into Common Stock upon consummation of the Business Combination.

 The following is a summary of Class C Units outstanding and vested immediately prior to the consummation of the Business Combination:

 Class C Units

-Balance at September 28, 2019 428,571

-Granted 42,587

-Redeemed -

-Forfeited (42,587)

 Balance at September 26, 2020 428,571

 Granted 51,543

-Redeemed -
+Redeemed

 Forfeited (51,543)

 Balance at September 25, 2021 428,571

 Granted 18,107

 Redeemed -

 Forfeited (18,107)

 Balance at June 7, 2022 428,571

 Vested at June 7, 2022 375,930

-The Company recognized less than \$0.1 million as compensation expense associated with the Class C Units for the year ended September 24, 2022, and \$0.1 million as compensation expense for the years ended September 25, 2021, and September 26, 2020.
+The Company recognized less than \$0.1 million as compensation expense associated with the Class C Units for the year ended September 24, 2022 and \$0.1 million as compensation expense for the year ended September 25, 2021.